atfortes/Awesome-LLM-Reasoning/README.md

 </p>

 <p align="center">
-    <b> Collection of papers and resources on how to unlock the reasoning ability of LLMs and MLLMs.</b>
+    <b> Curated collection of papers and resources on how to unlock the reasoning ability of LLMs and MLLMs.</b>
 </p>
 <p align="center">
     <i>Also check <b><a href=https://github.com/atfortes/Awesome-Controllable-Diffusion>Awesome-Controllable-Diffusion</a></b></i>!